ulrikdamm/Forbind/README.md

 # Forbind

-Functional chaining in Swift
+Functional chaining and promises in Swift

 Note: still in an experimental state.
 Everything could change.
 I would love some feedback on this.
-Write to @ulrikdamm on Twitter.
+Write to [@ulrikdamm](https://twitter.com/ulrikdamm) on Twitter.

 # What is it